syedumerqadri/haise/readme.md

 liner commands and then automate them.

 ## Requirements:
-1. Currently only suppourt Kali
+1. Currently only suppourt in Kali
-2. download dirsearch and place it /haise/<here>
+2. download dirsearch and place it /haise/---> here <---

 ## Usage:
 1. git clone https://github.com/syedumerqadri/haise